Srinidhhi-29/toposel-theme/README.md

 # Toposel WooCommerce Theme
+## 📌 Project Overview

-This is a custom WordPress WooCommerce theme developed as part of an assignment.
+This project is a custom WordPress WooCommerce theme developed with a mobile-first approach.
+It focuses on clean UI, product display, and responsive layout.

 ## 🔥 Features
 - Mobile-first responsive design